ParisNeo/CheatSheets/ros.md

 <a name="installingroswindows"></a>
 ### Installing ROS on windows
-1- First install visual studio 2019 or higher
-2- Ros noetic or higher is advised.
+1- First install visual studio 2019 or higher (make sure you install C++ development tools) 2- Ros noetic or higher is advised.
 3- Install chocolatey:
 - In the Start Menu, find the "x64 Native Tools Command Prompt for VS 2019" item.